 If you make this recipe, be sure to comment and rate it down below.
 Also, don’t forget to tag me @healthfulblondie on Instagram and use the hashtag #healthfulblondie so I can see your delicious creation and share it with my followers!

-- 2 chicken breasts, cut into thin strips
+- 2 medium chicken breasts, cut skinless and boneless

 - 1 large red bell pepper, thinly sliced